8 Lessons I Learned Caregiving

-Photo/Art credits: Looking Back on Regret by Brian Messina (US) Deviant Art and photo of Santo’s parents – Sam and Anna Marabella by Santo.
+Photo/Art credits: Looking Back on Regret by Brian Messina (US) Deviant Art.

 Dr. Santo D. Marabella, is a professor at Moravian College, in Bethlehem, PA, where he teaches leadership, ethics, and management.
 He is a member of the Academy of Management, the National Association of Social Workers, the Dramatists Guild of America, and the Theatre Communications Group.
 His other writing includes six plays, a musical, a short film, and a TV pilot—all of which have been produced.
 Marabella’s monthly column, Office Hours with The Practical Prof, has been featured in the Reading (PA) Eagle’s Business Weekly since 2012.
-Marabella earned a PhD in Social Work from the University of Pennsylvania’s School of Social Policy and Practice, a Master’s of Business Administration from St. Joseph’s University’s Haub School of Business, and a Bachelor of Science in Business Administration from Villanova University.
+Marabella earned a Doctor of Social Work from the University of Pennsylvania’s School of Social Policy and Practice, a Master’s of Business Administration from St. Joseph’s University’s Haub School of Business, and a Bachelor's degree from Villanova University.
 His latest book is The Lessons of Caring: Inspiration and Support for Caregivers.